Bennyr20/mal/BennyPython/README.md

 Working on string operations.
 Just about done with step 4.
 Also did the not function deferrable.

 Finished string deferrable.
 Moving on to step 5.

+_2/11/20_

+Starting work on Tail Call optimization.
+Essentially turning EVAL function calls into iteration to save stack frames.

+_2/15/20_

+Finished Tail Call optimization.
+Not the hardest thing, but took a while because it was a pain to debug.
+Moving on to step 5.